mkimmerle/accessibility-audit-tool/README.md

 - Which violations were **resolved**
 - Which violations remain **unchanged**

-Diffs are calculated at the rule and occurrence level and surfaced directly in the HTML report, making regressions and improvements immediately visible.
+Diffs are calculated at the rule and occurrence level and surfaced directly in the HTML report and web UI.
+History tracking is available at both rule-level and page-level, and feeds the summary and priority items sections, so you can see exactly which violations are new, resolved, or still active.

 This makes the tool useful not just for one-off audits, but for tracking accessibility progress over time.